gdsbook/book/docs/_build/notebooks/05_choropleth.md

 to see the references cited.

-At the same time, given the philosophy underlying PySAL the methods we cover here are sufficient for exploratory data analysis where rapid and flexible generation of views is critical to the work flow.
-Once the analysis is complete and the final presentation quality maps are to be generated, there are excellent packages in the data stack that the user can turn to.
+At the same time, given the philosophy underlying PySAL the methods we cover here are sufficient for exploratory data analysis where the rapid and flexible generation of views is critical to the work flow.
+Once the analysis is complete, and the final presentation quality maps are to be generated, there are excellent packages in the data stack that the user can turn to.

+## Questions

+1. A variable such as population density measured for census tracts in a metropolitan area can display a high degree of skewness.
+What is an appropriate choice for a choropleth classification for such a variable?
+2. Provide two solutions to the problem of ties when applying quantile classification to the following series: $y=[2,2,2,2,2,2,4,7,8,9,20,21]$ and $k=4$.
+Discuss the merits of each approach.
+3. Which classifiers are appropriate for data that displays a high degree of multi-modality in its statistical distribution?
+4. Contrast and compare classed choropleth maps with class-less choropleth maps?
+What are the strengths and limitations of each type of visualization for spatial data?
+5. In what ways do choropleth classifiers treat intra-class and inter-class heterogeneity differently?
+What are the implications of these choices?
+6. To what extent do most commonly employed choropleth classification methods take the geographical distribution of the variable into consideration?
+Can you think of ways to incorporate the spatial features of a variable into a classification?
+7. Discuss the similarities between  the choice of the number of classes in choropleth mapping, on the one hand, and the determination of the number of clusters in a data set on the other.
+What aspects of choropleth mapping differentiate the former from the latter?
+8. The Fisher-Jenks classifier will always dominate other k-classifiers for a given data set, with respect to statistical fit.
+Given this, why might one decide on choosing a different k-classifier for a particular data set?

 ## References